 * Although as explained earlier that products such as "Cycle", or "Stress Zyme" are not good choices for "kick starting" your aquarium or pond nitrogen cycle (in other words used as a biological cycling product), they DO contain Heterotrophic Bacteria than can at least consume some of the organic waster while your nitrogen cycle is still in the process of establishing itself or re-establishing itself if the bio filter has been interrupted by gram positive medications (assuming fish are present, otherwise I would not use them).

 WHAT TO DO FOR HIGH NITRATES:

-Although not generally toxic high nitrates can stunt fish growth and lead to health issues if fish are exposed to high nitrates for an extended time in freshwater.
+Although not generally toxic, high nitrates over 50 ppm can stunt fish growth and lead to health issues if fish are exposed to high nitrates for an extended time in freshwater.

 Please note that these suggestions/points are NOT an exhaustive list, please follow the links at the end for more complete information.

 Please click on the "Buy Now" Button below for a pdf format downloadable e-book (33 pages) of this article as of 2/24/14 for $3.99 usd

 This can be saved to your iBooks, computer, printed for easy reading Computer, etc.

 Please understand this fee covers the time to format and our fees to Adobe to generate this PDF article